 - The absence of these symptoms does not mean that there is no pregnancy.

 What are the signs of pregnancy?

 Implantation bleeding/spotting: After fertilization, the fertilized egg moves from the fallopian tube to the uterus.
 Implantation of the baby in the womb may cause slight bleeding (or commonly called spotting) and this occurs 10 to 12 days after fertilization.
 Although this is commonly confused with menstrual bleeding, it is actually seen a few days after ovulation and before normal menstrual flow.
 In addition, it is also far smaller than the normal flow of blood.

 Cramps: Due to the rapid change in hormone levels, some women may also notice cramps.
 Although these cramps are also mistaken for menstrual cramps, it’s usually not as intense.

 Vaginal discharge: Some women may also have thick milky white/clear discharge.
 You might also see changes in the cervical mucus as the pregnancy matures.

-In all, the surest way to know you are pregnant is through an urine or blood pregnancy test.
-As stated earlier, these are not sure-fire pointers to pregnancy.
-In combination, however, they paint a pretty good picture of your pregnancy status.
+In all, the surest way to know you are pregnant is through a urine or blood pregnancy test.
+As stated earlier, these are not sure-fire pointers.
+In fact, some women can have a cryptic pregnancy that goes undetected.
+However, in combination, they paint a pretty good picture of your pregnancy status.